luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 run `vast-tools compare` and `vast-tools diff` in the conda environment outside of R

 There are 2 approaches to comparing samples:
-1. Time effect (delta change in differential splicing between different time points of iPSC differentiation in CTRLs and VCPs independently)
+1. Time effect (delta change in differential splicing between different time points of iPSC differentiation in CTRLs and VCPs independently).
+Effectively is a pair-wise analysis like repeated measures but between 2 time points only.
 2. Mutant effect (VCP vs CTRL at specified time points)

 ### Time Effect